-But the question is, does the Membership Rewards® program really make certain American Express credit cards "must-have" cards?
+But the question is, does the Membership Rewards® program really make certain American Express cards "must-haves"?
 Before we get into all of the program details, let’s break down some of the pros and cons first:

 Here are some reasons to love the American Express® Membership Rewards® program: